 Due to the less observable nature of these inputs, the Company categorizes ARS in Level 3 of the fair value hierarchy.
-As of June 30, 2015, the Company had a valuation adjustment (unrealized loss) of \$7.2 million for ARS owned which is included as a reduction to securities owned on the consolidated statement of financial condition.
-As of June 30, 2015, the Company also had a valuation adjustment of \$1.0 million on ARS purchase commitments from settlements with the Regulators and legal settlements and awards which is included in other liabilities on the consolidated statement of financial condition.
-The total valuation adjustment was \$8.2 million as of June 30, 2015.
+As of June 30, 2016, the Company had a valuation adjustment (unrealized loss) of \$1.6 million for ARS owned which is included as a reduction to securities owned on the consolidated statement of financial condition.
+As of June 30, 2016, the Company also had a net valuation adjustment (unrealized gain) of \$769,000 on ARS purchase commitments from settlements with the Regulators and legal settlements and awards, comprised of unrealized gains of \$911,000 and unrealized losses of \$142,000, which are included in other assets and accounts payable and other liabilities, respectively, on the consolidated statement of financial condition.
+The total valuation adjustment was \$830,000 as of June 30, 2016.
 The valuation adjustment represents the difference between the principal value and the fair value of the ARS owned and ARS purchase commitments.